- About ESN

 Erasmus programme is a great opportunity to spend between 3 and 12 months in another European country, and have it count towards your degree.
 You get to experience another culture and a new way of looking at your subject.
 You can make new friends and grow as a person.

 The ERASMUS programme is a European student exchange programme established in 1987 offering university students a possibility of studying or working abroad in another European country for a period of at least 3 months and maximum 12 months.
 The name of the project refers to Dutch Renaissance humanist and theologian Desiderius Erasmus of Rotterdam.
 He studied at diverse European universities and described the education as a chance for modern people.

 Since 2007 the Erasmus project is a part of The Lifelong Learning Programme (other projects: Comenius, Grundtvig and Leonardo da Vinci), which is determined for the years 2007-2013.

 Apart from the students, the mobility offered by the Erasmus programme is dedicated for professors and universities' staff as well.

 Each student receives a grant which covers partly the costs of the stay abroad.
-Students going on exchange under the ERASMUS programme do not pay any university fees.
+Students going on exchange under the ERASMUS programme do not pay any university fees in the hosting/partner university.
 All rights and obligations of exchange students are described in the Erasmus Student Charter.